Welcome to the Okaloosa STEMM Academy

 Students will participate in CIA activities (aka field trips) to locations such as the Planetarium in Pensacola, the Naval Museum at NAS Pensacola and the Destin Water Treatment Plant.
 These CIAs will be during school hours and will be chaperoned in accordance with Okaloosa School District policy.

 At this time, hub stops provide transportation to and from OSA.
 These stops are determined by the students who utilize this service and the availability of a loading location.
-Currently, hub stops are located at Southside Center in Crestview, Ocean City ES site in Fort Walton, with Bluewater ES and Destin MS serving the central county area.
+Currently, hub stops are located at Southside Center in Crestview, Pryor MS/Choctawhatchee HS site in Fort Walton and Eglin AFB Youth Center, with Bluewater ES and Destin MS serving the central county area.

 After School Activities